DennisD2/tomorrow/README.md

 # Regarding speed
 In tests without the spectrum analyzer, I was able to produce 1024-point samples in the instr-server and to transfer and display them with a 40 frames per second framerate at the browser.
 So the chain of two servers and the web browser is not slowing down the display of analyzer data.

+The most important time factor is filter settling time.
+There are two filters (Resolution Bandwith Filter RBW and Video Bandwidth Filter VBW.
+RBW settle time is between 0.6uS (3Mhz bandwith) and 6ms (300Hz Bandwidth).
+VBW settle time is between 0.25uS (2Mhz) and 250ms (3Hz).
-The spectrum analyzer needs between 0.25 microseconds and 250 milliseconds per spectrum point.
-The speed depends on filter settling time and slows down when using very narrow resolution bandwith filter values.
+Time values are per measurement, i.e. per spectrum point.
+The speed slows down when using very narrow resolution bandwith filter values.
 So for 500 points the analyzer needs between some milliseconds and ~120 seconds for a complete scan.

-So the bottleneck is usually the analyzer, not the network transmission and browser code.
+To summarize, the bottleneck is usually the analyzer, not the network transmission and browser code.

 ## State of code: